jewettaij/visfd/doc/doc_filter_mrc.md

 Note that you can use this argument together with other arguments.
-If you do that, the reduction of resolution occurs before all other operations are performed (such as "-blob" or "-surface" detection).
+If you do that, the reduction of resolution occurs before all other operations are performed (such as "-blob" or "-membrane" detection).
 This allows you to reduce the image size before these other expensive calculations are performed.